Administrative rule R657-54

 R657-54-6.
 State Parks.

-(1) Hunting of any wildlife is prohibited within the boundaries of all state park areas, except those areas designated open to hunting by the Division of Parks and Recreation in Rule R651-614-4.
+(1) Hunting of any wildlife is prohibited within the boundaries of all state park areas, except those areas designated open to hunting by the Division of State Parks in Section R651-614-4.

 Falconers may not release a raptor on wild turkeys during the spring seasons.
 Falconers may release a raptor on wild turkeys during the fall season, as published in the guidebook of the Wildlife Board for taking upland game and wild turkey.